querkmachine/FSFrontEndDocs/concepts/accessibility.md

 The Government Digital Service put together [a helpful set of posters](https://accessibility.blog.gov.uk/2016/09/02/dos-and-donts-on-designing-for-accessibility/) on the dos and don'ts of accessible design.
 Given we don't control the content on many of our projects a lot of them are outside of our jurisdiction (though feel free to point out to clients that their copy is badly written).

-Below is a summary of other issues you may need to address.
+Below is a summary of other issues you may need to address, along with select pieces of the Government Digital Service's advice.

 ### For users on the autistic spectrum